Why detainees and music?

 I was one of hundreds of people in the detention centre.
 Many had fled torture, war and poverty.
 Others had been trafficked.
 Some had lived in the UK since they were kids – even babies.
 We were never called by our names, just our room numbers.
 We were trapped in this place and in our heads – for how long, we never knew.
 It was mental torture.
 Being in there, you lose the feeling of being human.

-Music was my refuge and release
+Music was my release

 Music is part of being human.
 It unites us all, across every culture.
 It’s proven to be really important for mental health.
 When your body is trapped, music can set the mind free.
 It’s like the music plays and those walls come down.
 You feel free, even if only for a while.
 It gives you a voice, a way to express who you really are.